Healthy UNH Blogger: Katie Cardinal, All Entries

 Ask Why: During trauma, especially natural disasters, people often question their faith in God or other spiritual beings and how they could allow such an incidence to occur.
 It IS ok to question your beliefs and to talk to spiritual leaders of counselors about how you’re feeling to make yourself feel better about the situation.

-For more information and tips on dealing with trauma and stress, visit the Total Life Counseling website.Tagged In: Health, Healthy UNH, Katie Cardinal, Mental Health, UNH
+For more information and tips on dealing with trauma and stress, visit the Total Life Counseling website.Tagged In: Health, Healthy UNH, Katie Cardinal, Mental Health, mental wellness, UNH

 By: Katie Cardinal